-The approach to recognising and rewarding good behaviour at Heath Fields Primary School
+The approach to recognising and rewarding positive behaviour at Heath Fields Primary School

-- Each child will have an individual card that they will use to collect ‘bee’ stickers on.
-Bee stickers will be awarded by any adult in school when they see any child behaving in the expected way by: being calm, being kind, being polite, being safe and being respectful.
+- Each child will have an individual card that they will use to collect ‘bee’ stickers or stamps on.
+Bee stickers/stamps will be awarded by any adult in school when they see any child behaving in the expected way by: being calm, being kind, being polite, being safe and being respectful.

 - Level one (Bronze) – children need to collect 100 stickers to achieve level one.